MickaelBlet/Args/README.md

 $ ./a.out --version
 Version: 0.0.0
 $ ./a.out -h
-usage: ./a.out [-h] [-v] [--log-level LEVEL] [--option OPTION] -- ARGUMENT
+usage: a.out [-h] [-v] [--log-level LEVEL] [--option OPTION] -- ARGUMENT

 positional arguments:
   ARGUMENT              help of argument (required)

 optional arguments:
   -h, --help            show this help message and exit -v, --version         help of version option --log-level LEVEL     help of log-level (default: INFO) --option OPTION       help of option
 $ ./a.out
 ./a.out: argument is required -- 'ARGUMENT'
 $ ./a.out 42 --log-level Foo